cloudmesh-community/fa18-516-29/project-report/report.md

 ### Configuring passwordless ssh communication between the instances:

-:o: EVERYTHING BEFORE THIS LINE SEEMS TO USE PROPER MARKDOWN, SO WHY NOT CONTINUE AND DO THE REST OF THE PAPER IN PROPER MARKDOWN.
-PLEASE READ UP ON MARKDOWN.
+The following are the steps to configure passwordless ssh between the master and slave nodes.

-Create a config file with name config in `~/.ssh` folder with the below entries in all the instances including namenode and datanodes.
+1. Create a config file with name config in `~/.ssh` folder with the below entries in all the instances including namenode and datanodes.
 Add the below entries in the file:

 ```